 One breadfruit tree can provide 1200 servings of nutritious starch a year and over a tree’s lifetime of 40 years about 50,000 meals!

-Phase 1: Set up breadfruit tree nursery (November 2021)
+Phase 1: Set up breadfruit tree nursery (January-February 2022)

 Phase one and two of the project has been budgeted for $20,000 and we have already raised half of that amount.
 We still need funding for supplies, materials, and equipment for the nursery and farm.

-- Purchase one tree to be planted in your name for $200 and provide 50k meals over the next 40 years for the Kissidugu School.
-Each tree will have a placard made of natural material with your name or special message.
-To purchase a tree, fill out this form.
+Purchase one tree to be planted in your name for $30 and provide 50k meals over the next 40 years.

-- Make a donation!
-If you would like to learn more about the project.
-Please contact us at [email protected]
+Make a donation! if you have any questions about the project please email us at firstname.lastname@example.org

 How long does it take for a breadfruit tree to produce fruit?